Reproducing Scientific Experiment with Cloud DevOps: Introduction

-There are also dedicated system on the cloud, which tries to solve domain specific problem and is related with experiment reproducibility. \texttt{Devops@mech} is developed for a certain institute, which is based on DevOps methodology \cite{philips2019devops}.
+Except for local system, there are also dedicated system on the cloud, which tries to solve domain specific problem and is related with experiment reproducibility. \texttt{Devops@mech} is developed for a certain institute, which is based on DevOps methodology \cite{philips2019devops}.
 For public service, we have RAMP for data science domain \cite{kegl2018ramp} or VCR for computational results indexing purpose \cite{GavishD12}.
 Though these services are available when corresponding paper is written, they are unavailable now.
 Everest, claimed to simplify the use of clouds for scientific computing, is still available but users are required to attach their own resources before actually using it \cite{VOLKOV2017112}.
 Just like existing tools, these lab-made services suffer from bad maintenance.

 From the above analysis, we see that previous combination of DevOps with scientific experiment has some shortcomings.
 In this article, we propose Cloud DevOps approach, which uses DevOps from cloud service point of view.
-It has the following advantages which are not present completely in previous approaches: \begin{itemize} \item High availability of the service and well maintenance of the infrastructure \item Easy to use and have flexible configuration \item Unlimited Usage and rich computing resource \end{itemize} In the following sections, we will give an introduction to Cloud DevOps and show the feasibility to incorporate existing tools in Cloud DevOps.
+It has the following advantages which are not present simultaneously in previous approaches: \begin{itemize} \item high availability of the service and well maintenance of the infrastructure, \item easy to use and flexible to configure, \item unlimited usage and rich computing resource \end{itemize}

+The contribution of this paper lies mainly at three aspects.
+Firstly, we argue that Cloud DevOps can be helpful to reproducibility for general scientific computing experiments.
+Secondly, we show how to achieve this by designing a DevOps workflow.
+Finally, we demonstrate how to apply our workflow to practical experiments.

+In the following sections, we will give an introduction to Cloud DevOps and show the feasibility to incorporate existing tools in Cloud DevOps.
 We then investigate the reproducibility problem with some proof-of-concept examples.
-These examples take the advantage of Cloud DevOps while integrated with old toolchains.
-We believe Cloud DevOps can help researchers be more productive in their experiment and help others easier to follow their research.
-All too often, helping others actually helps yourself.
+These examples take the advantage of Cloud DevOps while integrating old toolchains.
+We believe Cloud DevOps can help researchers be more productive in their experiments and make it easier for others to follow their research.